By Nhlanhla Nene – Wellbeing Coach & Founder of Mindedjoy

 What are the earliest signs of burnout?

-How do I know if I’m burned out or just tired?
+How do I know if I’m burned out or tired?

-Can burnout happen outside of work?
+Can burnout happen outside work?

-What should I do first if I notice burnout signs?
+What should I do first?

 About the Author

 Nhlanhla Nene is a Wellbeing Coach, Mindvalley Certified Life Coach, and founder of Mindedjoy.
-With advanced training in narrative, personal, and corporate coaching — alongside a background as a Certified Global Management Accountant — he helps high-performing professionals bridge the achievement–fulfillment gap and build success rooted in clarity, resilience, and meaning.
+With advanced training in narrative, personal, and corporate coaching — alongside a background as a Certified Global Management Accountant (ACMA, CGMA) — he helps high-performing professionals bridge the achievement–fulfillment gap and build success rooted in clarity, resilience, and meaning.